github/docs/content/codespaces/developing-in-a-codespace/creating-a-codespace-from-a-template.md

 {% data reusables.repositories.navigate-to-repo %}
 {% data reusables.codespaces.use-this-template %}

-   {% note %}
+   > [!NOTE]

-   **Note:** If you're a maintainer of the template repository, and want to commit changes to the template repository itself, you should create a codespace from the **{% octicon "code" aria-hidden="true" %} Code** dropdown.
+   > If you're a maintainer of the template repository, and want to commit changes to the template repository itself, you should create a codespace from the **{% octicon "code" aria-hidden="true" %} Code** dropdown.
 For more information, see "[AUTOTITLE](/codespaces/developing-in-a-codespace/creating-a-codespace-for-a-repository#creating-a-codespace-for-a-repository)."

-   {% endnote %}

 {% data reusables.codespaces.template-codespaces-default-editor %}